yujiaokan/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
-Planet rotation simulated the heavenly body in outer space An audio visual, to draw particle collisions visually.
+Planet rotation simulated the heavenly body in outer space.
+An audio visual, to draw particle collisions visually.

 # Instructions